pratin-r/data-structures/README.md

 # Data-Structures

-this repository contains DSA algorithms that ive worked on and it will be subjected to changes.
+this repository contains data structures impletemented in Java.